Samira Makhmalbaf: Personal life

 Mohsen Makhmalbaf married Fatemeh Meshkini, who gave birth to their three children – Samira (or Zeynab, born in 1980), Meysam (or Ayyoub, born in 1981), and Hana (or Khatereh, born in 1988).

-Mohsen Makhmalbaf says in an interview, "When I left the political organizations and moved into radio, Fatemeh came with me.
-I wrote programming and she became an announcer.
-When Samira was born, we'd take her with us to the radio station.
-We worked and she was always with one of us."
+Mohsen Makhmalbaf says in an interview: "When I left the political organizations and moved into radio, Fatemeh came with me.
+I wrote programming, and she became an announcer.
+When Samira was born, we'd take her to the radio station.
+We worked, and she was always with one of us."
 Fatemeh Meshkini died in an accident in 1982.
 Mohsen Makhmalbaf subsequently married Fatemeh Meshkini's sister, Marziyeh Meshkini.

 Samira Makhmalbaf has been a great activist for women's rights almost all her life.
-In an interview with The Guardian she says, "We have a lot of limitations, from all the written and unwritten law.
-But, still, I hope and I believe that it will get better.
-It has started with the democracy movement.
+In an interview with The Guardian, she said: "We have a lot of limitations from all the written and unwritten law.
+But, still, I hope, and I believe that it will get better.
+It started with the democratic movement.
 But some things don't happen consciously.
-I wanted to make films, I made films to say something else, but in a way I became a kind of example.
-It was breaking some kind of cliche.
+I wanted to make films, I made films to say something else, but in a way, I became a kind of example.
+It was breaking some cliche.
 Another new way of thinking started.
-Yes, we have a lot of limitations, but these limitations made a lot of strong, different kinds of women in Iran who, if they find a chance to express themselves, I'm sure have plenty of things to say.
+Yes, we have a lot of limitations, but these limitations made a lot of strong, different kinds of women in Iran who, if they find a chance to express themselves, have plenty of things to say.
 They may have found a deeper way through all these limitations."
-In the same interview she talks about politics and says, "Even if I made that kind of direct movie talking about politics, it's nothing.
+In the same interview, she talks about politics and says, "Even if I made that kind of direct movie talking about politics, it's nothing.
 Nothing, because it's just talking like a journalist.
 You are saying something superficial.
 The movies I make are deeper.
-This kind of work can live more, longer, deeper, compared to that kind of journalistic work."
+This kind of work can live longer and deeper than that kind of journalistic work."